 What We Do

-We are optimistic catalysts with a vision for how the labor market can better serve the American people – especially those who have been overlooked and underrepresented in today’s economy.
+We have a vision for how the labor market can better serve the American people – especially those who have been overlooked and underrepresented in today’s economy.

-We are building partnerships with employers, community organizations, civic leadership and job seekers to create pathways to meaningful jobs and fulfilling careers.
+Opportunity@Work builds partnerships with employers, community organizations, civic leaders, and job seekers to create pathways to meaningful jobs and fulfilling careers.

-Our work is anchored by three pillars: transforming hiring practices, expanding learning pathways, and pioneering talent funding.
-We believe that real impact to the labor market can only be achieved at the intersection of these three pillars, and we are committed to leading these movements across the country.
-This will allow Americans who can do the job to get the job, give opportunities to people looking to move up in their career, and ensure everyone has opportunities to work, learn, and earn to their full potential regardless of financial circumstances.
-Access and opportunity should not be limited by income.
+Our work is anchored by three pillars: transforming hiring practices, expanding learning pathways, and pioneering talent financing.
+Real impact on the labor market can only be achieved at the intersection of these three pillars, and we are committed to leading these efforts across the country.

-With about half of employers reporting difficulty filling open positions and millions of Americans unemployed or underemployed with little job mobility, one thing is clear: hiring practices are not working for anyone.
+With about half of employers reporting difficulty filling open positions and millions of Americans unemployed or underemployed with little job mobility, one thing is clear: traditional hiring practices are not working for everyone.

 Many people have either the skills to fill those roles or the ability to learn the necessary skills.
-We are creating the connections between capable job seekers who don’t have a traditional background and employers who need someone who can do the job.
-We are making easier for employers to hire based on competency, not history and working with training providers to ensure that individuals who have been overlooked or underrepresented in the tech sector have access to the learning and training they need to be successful.
+We help create connections between capable job seekers who don’t have a traditional background and employers looking for talent that can do the job.
+We provide solutions that make it easier for employers to hire based on competency and potential, not pedigree.
+We pursue partnerships with educators working to ensure that individuals who have been overlooked or underrepresented in the tech sector have access to the learning and training they need to be successful.

 High interest rates and significant debt should not be a prerequisite for getting the training and skills necessary to get a better job.
-That's why we are working with partners to pioneer solutions that go beyond traditional loans.
-We are creating a financial product that protects the job seeker, allows for appropriate risk-sharing, and is financially sustainable.
+That's why we are pioneering solutions that go beyond traditional loans.
+We are creating innovative financing products that protect the job seeker, allow for appropriate risk-sharing, and is financially sustainable.